jjlea/scBPS/README.md

 ## Parameters

 `zscore_file`: This file contains two columns and is used for storing GWAS-derived top genes and their corresponding gene weights for score calculation.
-The two columns have the following headers:
+The two columns are:

-	`TRAIT`: The first column Represents the specific trait or phenotype from the GWAS analysis.
+	The first column `TRAIT` Represents the specific trait or phenotype from the GWAS analysis.

-	`GENESET`: The second column contains the associated set of genes for each trait, listed in a comma-separated format.
+	The second column `GENESET` contains the associated set of genes for each trait, listed in a comma-separated format.
 	Each row corresponds to a specific trait and its associated gene set.